All you need to know about the Premier 15s

 Key signing - Ella Wyrwas

-Scrum-half Ella Wyrwas returns to Saracens after leaving for Loughborough Lightning in 2018 to study biology at Loughborough university.
+Scrum-half Ella Wyrwas returns to Saracens after leaving for Loughborough Lightning in 2018 to study biology at Loughborough University.

 "I'm really excited to be back with my home club, where my rugby journey began.
 I'll be working alongside some of the best players in the league, so there's huge opportunities for me to learn and grow my own game," she said.